 The surface command creates and displays molecular surfaces, either atomically detailed solvent-excluded surfaces (default) or lower-resolution Gaussian surfaces.
-See also: surface operations, show, color, measure, sym, volume, volume operations, chain colors, Molecule Display Toolbar
+See also: surface operations, show, preset, color, measure, sym, volume, volume operations, chain colors, Molecule Display icons:

 |Image courtesy of Sebastian Daberdaku|

 By default, the surfaces are made to enclose only the residues in biopolymer chains, grouped by chain ID.
 Typically, this gives a separate molecular surface for each peptide or nucleic acid chain, and specifying a subset of the atoms in the chain will show/hide their patches within the context of the entire chain; for example, no patches will be shown for atoms that are completely buried inside the chain.